mjv2146/uber-nyc/README.md

 - Relative to Lyft, Uber pays drivers more per mile and minute of driving, even after accounting for tips.
 - Customers are significantly more likely to tip on Lyft rides.
 - Driver pay is highest at late night and lowest in the evening.
+- Drivers are more likely to receive a tip if they arrive *early* relative to the average wait time in the pickup location.

 **Inflows and Outflows**
 1. Locations vary significantly in their inflow and outflow rate.